notrichardpeng/SGAI-Outbreak-Willy1/README.md

 5. Finish this game
 6. Open `SelfPlayData_Hospital.txt` and `SelfPlayData_NoHospital.txt`, copy and paste both into the willy1 game test Discord channel

+MAKE NOTE THAT THE ENTIRE TEXT FILE GETS REWRITTEN EACH GAME.

 Thanks for playing and we hope you have fun!
 Any constructive feedback is welcome.